 The lighthouse at the New Dungeness Light Station was the first U.S. lighthouse completed on the Strait of Juan de Fuca.
 It has operated continuously providing navigational aids to ships plying the waters of the Strait since its lard oil lamp was lit for the first time on 14 December 1857.
 The Lighthouse is one of the very few that allow families an opportunity to be Lighthouse Keepers for a week.
 In 1993, it was added to the National Register of Historic Places.
-It is located at the tip of the 5½ mile long Dungeness Spit near Sequim, Washington.
+It is located near the tip of the five mile long Dungeness Spit near Sequim, Washington.

 A Pictorial History of New Dungeness Lighthouse